infosecjosh/dfrws2019/echo_analysis.md

-The 1970 date are odd, but we can tell by the created on the wav file when these audios were captured by Alexa.
-Also notable is Alexa is told to set the iSmartAlarm the day of the incident even though the door is open.
+The 1970 dates are odd, but we can tell by the created date/time on the wav file when these audios were captured by Alexa.

+Also, notable is Alexa is told to set the iSmartAlarm the day of the incident even though the door is open.
+It should be noted from the challenge details that Jessie Pinkman had the IoT security systems installed because he feared attacks from a rival gang and that Jessie kept the alarm engaged in “Home” mode whenever he was inside the drug lab.
+So what is "Home" mode?
+> Home - Only Contact Sensors Sensors are activated when the system is set to Home.
+Set your system to this mode when you're home.
+Pets will not trigger the alarm when they move around in the house.